kiaram2249/sep10-freedom-project/blog/entry03.md

 I gain the skill of **Attention to detail** because I was focus on making sure that my content had all the information that was needed.
 Also, I was making sure that my ideas for the technologies made sense because I wanted to make sure that the technologies are useful to use in the future for criminologist.
 Plus, I wanted to makes sure that there were no typos onto my content and I wanted to make sure I used and included all of my information that was needed.

+#### Collaboration

+I gained the skill of **Collaboration** because when I was trying to come up with new ideas for the technology part, I asked my friend Xue because we were almost working on the same topic.
+Xue helped me gain ideas and I also think that I helped her by gaining some ideas as well.
+Also, by collaborating with my friends it made things more easy for me to do my content and when I was trying to find my informations.

+#### Time management

+I'm kind of working on my **Time management** because this is my blog 3 and it was suppose to be due Friday on the 22 of December.
+Turning this in late is not good because it shows my lack of time management.
+I want to work on my time management more because I want to be able to turn in my blogs in time no matter what.
+So, time management is something that I want to work on more so that it can be a skill that I can use and master in.